Seagate/cortx-motr/fdmi/plugins/motr-fdmi-app.md

          Listening for FDMI events on:
          ./fdmi_sample_plugin -l 10.230.242.37@tcp:12345:4:1 -h 10.230.242.37@tcp:12345:1:1 -p 0x7000000000000001:0x43 -f 0x7200000000000001:0x22 -g 0x6c00000000000001:0x45
          ```

+    3.2.
+Go inside the `cortx-motr/fdmi/plugins` directory and you will see the `fdmi_app_hello` python script and `fdmi_sample_plugin` binary file that was compiled as part of motr compilation.
+More details about these programs can be found in the next section of this tutorial.
+To launch, run this command: `./fdmi_app_hello`.

 4. Then in previous windows terminal used for starting cluster, run some key-value operations with the [m0kv](https://github.com/Seagate/cortx-motr/tree/main/motr/m0kv) util by using the following commands:

     4.1.
 Values can have the "hello" word as substring and still the filter will be triggered.